jdon/shakespearean_pokemon/readme.md

 3. Caching

-   There are less than a 1000 pokemon, so I we are going to get lots of calls for the same pokemon.
-The pokemon data and translation are unlikely to change, so we could cache them to reuse in subsequent requests.
+   There are less than a 1000 pokemon, so we are going to get lots of calls for the same pokemon.
+The pokemon data and translation are unlikely to change, so we could cache them all to reuse in subsequent requests.